rodrigohenrik/Ethical-Hacking-Roadmap/README.md

 # Some vocabulary

-**Infosec**: Information security, which is the practice of preventing unauthorized access, use, disclosure, disruption, modification, inspection, recording, or destruction of information.
+- **Infosec**: Information security, which is the practice of preventing unauthorized access, use, disclosure, disruption, modification, inspection, recording, or destruction of information.
 The information or data may take any form, e.g., electronic or physical.
 Infosec can also be a person who practices ethical security.
 [Wikipedia](https://en.wikipedia.org/wiki/Information_security)

-**Opsec**: Operations security, which is a process that identifies critical information to determine if friendly actions can be observed by enemy intelligence, determines if information obtained by adversaries could be interpreted to be useful to them, and then executes selected measures that eliminate or reduce adversary exploitation of friendly critical information.
+- **Opsec**: Operations security, which is a process that identifies critical information to determine if friendly actions can be observed by enemy intelligence, determines if information obtained by adversaries could be interpreted to be useful to them, and then executes selected measures that eliminate or reduce adversary exploitation of friendly critical information.
 [Wikipedia](https://en.wikipedia.org/wiki/Operations_security)

-**Black/grey/white hat hacker**: Someone who uses bugs or exploits to break into systems or applications.
+- **Black/grey/white hat hacker**: Someone who uses bugs or exploits to break into systems or applications.
 The goal and the method differ depending on whether they're a black, grey, or white hat hacker.
 A black hat is just someone malicious who does not wait  for permission to break into a system or application.
 A white hat is *usually* a security researcher who practices ethical hacking.
 A grey hat is just in the middle of these two kinds of hackers, they might want to be malicious if it can be beneficial (data breach, money, whistleblowing ...).

-**Red team**: According to Wikipedia, a red team or the red team is an independent group that challenges an organization to improve its effectiveness by assuming an adversarial role or point of view.
+- **Red team**: According to Wikipedia, a red team or the red team is an independent group that challenges an organization to improve its effectiveness by assuming an adversarial role or point of view.
 It is particularly effective in organizations with strong cultures and fixed ways of approaching problems.
 The United States intelligence community (military and civilian) has red teams that explore alternative futures and write articles as if they were foreign world leaders.
 Little formal doctrine or publications about Red Teaming in the military exist.
 In infosec exercises, Red teamers are playing the role of attackers.
 [Wikipedia](https://en.wikipedia.org/wiki/Red_team)

-**Blue team**: A blue team is a group of individuals who perform an analysis of information systems to ensure security, identify security flaws, verify the effectiveness of each security measure, and ensure certain all security measures will continue to be effective after implementation.
+- **Blue team**: A blue team is a group of individuals who perform an analysis of information systems to ensure security, identify security flaws, verify the effectiveness of each security measure, and ensure certain all security measures will continue to be effective after implementation.
 As a result, blue teams were developed to design defensive measures against red team activities.
 In infosec exercises, Blue teamers are playing the role of defenders.
 [Wikipedia](https://en.wikipedia.org/wiki/Blue_team_(computer_security))

-**Penetration tester**: An ethical hacker who practices security, tests applications and systems to prevent intrusions or find vulnerabilities.
+- **Penetration tester**: An ethical hacker who practices security, tests applications and systems to prevent intrusions or find vulnerabilities.

-**Security researcher**: Someone who practices pen testing and browses the web to find phishing/fake websites, infected servers, bugs, or vulnerabilities.
+- **Security researcher**: Someone who practices pen testing and browses the web to find phishing/fake websites, infected servers, bugs, or vulnerabilities.
 They can work for a company as a security consultant and are most likely a Blue teamer.

-**Reverse engineering**: Reverse engineering, also called back engineering, is the process by which a man-made object is deconstructed to reveal its designs, architecture, or to extract knowledge from the object.
+- **Reverse engineering**: Reverse engineering, also called back engineering, is the process by which a man-made object is deconstructed to reveal its designs, architecture, or to extract knowledge from the object.
 Similar to scientific research, the only difference is that scientific research is about a natural phenomenon.
 [Wikipedia](https://en.wikipedia.org/wiki/Reverse_engineering)

-**Social engineering**: In the context of information security, it refers to psychological manipulation of people into performing actions or divulging confidential information.
-A type of confidence trick for the purpose of information gathering, fraud, or system access, it differs from a traditional "con" in that it is often one of many steps in a more complex fraud scheme.
+- **Social engineering**: In the context of information security, it refers to psychological manipulation of people into performing actions or divulging confidential information.
+A type of confidence trick for information gathering, fraud, or system access, it differs from a traditional "con" in that it is often one of many steps in a more complex fraud scheme.
 The term "social engineering" as an act of psychological manipulation of a human is also associated with the social sciences, but its usage has caught on among computer and information security professionals.
 [Wikipedia](https://en.wikipedia.org/wiki/Social_engineering_(security))

-**Threat analyst**: A threat hunter, also called a cybersecurity threat analyst, is a security professional or managed service provider (MSP) that proactively uses manual or machine-assisted techniques to detect security incidents that may elude the grasp of automated systems.
+- **Threat analyst**: A threat hunter, also called a cybersecurity threat analyst, is a security professional or managed service provider (MSP) that proactively uses manual or machine-assisted techniques to detect security incidents that may elude the grasp of automated systems.
 Threat hunters aim to uncover incidents that an enterprise would otherwise not find out about, providing chief information security officers (CISOs) and chief information officers (CIOs) with an additional line of defense against advanced persistent threats (APTs).
 [SearchCIO](https://searchcio.techtarget.com/definition/threat-hunter-cybersecurity-threat-analyst)

 ([Table of Contents](#table-of-contents))